Names: WCW vs. nWo World Tour, WCW/nWo Revenge, WWF WrestleMania 2000, WWF No Mercy

 The grungy aesthetic and extreme antics of ECW not only inspired the big two, both companies readily lifted ideas wholesale from ECW.
 Suffice it to say, the Attitude Era that brought both WCW and WWE to untold heights of popularity came in no small part thanks to ECW.
 Regardless, ECW was never more than a distant third to the big two companies.
 Though they had rabid fan bases in Philadelphia and New York, expansion beyond those markets remained difficult.
 Even when they secured a Friday night TV deal with The Nashville Network and pay-per-view broadcast deals with the major providers, ECW just could not compete with the ratings and profits of WWE and WCW.
 Further complicating matters, WCW and WWE used their deep pockets to lure away ECW’s top stars as fast as Heyman could make them, robbing them of key players like Raven, Bam Bam Bigelow, the Dudley Boys, Taz, and Mike Awesome just as each were hitting their zeniths in ECW.

 Regardless of these setbacks, ECW was still hanging on, and looking for any way to gain a foothold in the major wrestling landscape that WWE and WCW were in a tug-of-war over.
 Enter Acclaim, who just so happened to have a ready-to-go engine for wrestling games that neither of the Big Two wanted.
-It seemed like an ideal pairing for both parties: Acclaim saw money in making wrestling games, and though their efforts were routinely overshadowed by AKI, simply having a game featuring ECW allowed them to break into a medium that was utterly unattainable to most wrestling companies.
-The result of this partnership between our determined underdogs was ECW Hardcore Revolution.
+It seemed like an ideal pairing for both parties: Acclaim saw money in making wrestling games, even if their engine was doing little to win over gamers.
+For Heyman, simply having a game of any quality with his company’s name on it allowed ECW to break into a medium that was utterly unattainable to most wrestling companies.
+The result of this partnership between our duo of determined underdogs was ECW Hardcore Revolution.

 For the PlayStation owners, two decent wrestling games were inbound in 2000.
 WWF SmackDown! and WWF SmackDown!
 2: Know Your Role were released within eight months of one another, arriving in March and November respectively.
 Just as they had done with their WCW titles after World Tour and WCW vs. the World, THQ hired a different developer to handle their PlayStation WWE games.
 Following the “meh” reception to WCW/nWo Thunder, Inland Productions were quietly dropped from THQ’s PlayStation projects and a ringer was brought in: That little company I mentioned earlier named Yuke’s, who had not only Power Move Pro Wrestling on their resume, but six games based on New Japan Pro Wrestling, known as the Shin Nippon series.
 If anyone could punch out a few wrestling games in short order for the PS1, THQ was betting that Yuke’s were the ones to do it.
 Yuke’s, in turn, said “Challenge accepted”.